CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 > This description should be independent of the programming language.
 > Mention, but do not describe, data structures implemented by other modules (such as the new modules you detail below, or any libcs50 data structures you plan to use).

----
+* TODO: Any SERVER level structs???????

 ## Grid Module

-### The Grid Module will be a collection of helper functions to be utilized in the server, it will not have a unique main or algorithmic flow.
+### The Grid Module will be a collection of helper functions handling grid manipulation to be utilized in the server, it will not have a unique main or algorithmic flow.

 ### Functional decomposition

+* load_grid:
+	Create an array of strings, each string is one row of the map.
+Return the grid.
+* grid_toStr:
+	Create string version of grid map, containing rows*columns characters and new line characters at the end of every line
+* assign_random_spot
+	Assign players and gold to random locations (row, column) on the grid
+* update_player_grid
+	Update the player's grid array
-* loadVisible:
+* isVisible:
-	For a given player, load what points are currently visible to them
+	For a given player, update player_grid to contain points which are currently visible to them

-* loadGold:
-	During the initialization of the game, randomly load the gold into valid coordinates (accessible to players)
-* addPlayer:
-	When a player enters the game, randomly add them into a valid spot (accessible to players, doesn't currently contain gold)
+#### Helper functions

-* handleMessage:
+* visCol:
-	Handle the message received from the client accordingly.
-If it is "Q", quit the game.
-If it is any other key, k, find the coordinate a player is attempting to move to, and determine if they're allowed to move.
-If so, call function to move player.
-If there's gold, handle that accordingly (update player struct and global game status).
-If there's another player there, handle that accordingly.
-Then, update the game accordingly.
+	Check columns between player column and boundary column locations for visibility
-* updateGame:
+* visRow
-	Has helper functions updateGold, updateVisibility, and updateSeen
+	Check rows between player row and boundary row locations for visibility
-* isVisibile:
+* pcONwc
-	Checks the visibility of each point on the grid from a player's location, (pr, pc).
-For each wall/corner point (wr, wc), the function loops over the grid rows strictly between pr and wr, and over the columns strictly betwen pc and wc.
-We split this function in cases covering N-S, E-W of the player and all the areas in between.
-If these points are grid elements (integers) and don't include a boundary (wall or corner) as their value, then the player's grid gets updated to the value of the global grid.
-If these points are in between grid elements, we check the grid points above/below and to the left/right of the points.
-If at least one of each doesn't include a boundary, then the player's grid gets updated to the value of the global grid.
-Otherwise, the point and all points following it (in the direction examined) remain invisible to the player.
+	Handle case when the player's column is equal to the boundary's column

 ### Pseudo code for each Function

 > For any non-trivial function, add a level-4 #### header and provide tab-indented pseudocode.
 > This pseudocode should be independent of the programming language.

+#### update_player_grid()

 #### isVisible()
 	for wall point (wr, wc) in grid array